 1. Sound Monitoring

-Having good podcast headphones is even more vital when you’re working with a guest on your show.
+Good podcast headphones are even more vital when working with a guest on your show.
 Usually, your podcast guest will have little or no experience with a mic.
 You won’t have enough time to start tutoring them on how to speak into a mic correctly.
 However, with a headphone, they can feel what they are doing, and their volume level.

 2. Improving Overall Audio Quality